morallyearlgrey/IEEE-E-Portfolio/README.md

 ## Getting Started
 To get started with your e-portfolio, follow these simple steps:

 1. **Clone the GitHub Repository**: To get your own copy of this template, you can clone it!
-On the top right corner, click the blue "Use this template" button and then "Create a new repository" and then name it whatever you would like.
+On the top right corner, click the blue "Use this template" button.
+Then, click "Create a new repository."
+Name the repository whatever you like.
+Ensure that if you're using a free GitHub account your repository is public, not private.

 2. **Make Modifications to the Template**: This template is designed to be user-modifiable and customizable.
 You can modify the contents of the following files directly on GitHub:
    - `index.html` (Inside of the `pages` folder)